a-helix/XLDataGraph/README.md

 # XLDataGraph

-XLDataGraph is a library for crosslinking data analysis and visualization.
+XLDataGraph is a library for MeroX crosslinking data analysis and visualization.

 ## Description